 So a few weeks later, at the grand opening of Gus the Other Barber’s new location, I showed up for my haircut.
 The place was crowded with dozens of long-time customers, local business owners, well-wishers, politicians, and the press.
 An MP made a speech, a ribbon was snipped, there was applause.
 The cameras whirred, and then it was time for the ceremonial first cuts.

 Honest Ed Mirvish took his place of honour in Gus’s chair as planned.
-He didn’t have much hair by that point, but he knew how to work the camera and give a great quote.
+He didn’t have much hair by that point, but he knew how to work the camera.
 A photo of Gus cutting Ed’s hair graced the cover of the next day’s Star.

 He looked up at me with what I recall as eagerness.
 I don’t know why he might have been eager: maybe I had saved him from the spotlight, or from making small talk while he waited.
 But anyway, he took the sheaf of papers, and I slid into Little Gus’s chair and got my hair cut.